 What are methodological errors?First, there are many ways a polling can give misleading results due to poor methodology.
 For example, the phrasing of the questions is known to influence the results.
 Consider the following options:

 Second, the sample may not be random.
 The most famous blunder in polling history occurred during the 1936 presidential election, in which Literary Digest magazine took a telephone poll and concluded that Alf Landon was going to beat Franklin D. Roosevelt in a landslide.
-Didn't happen.
+It didn't happen.
 What went wrong?
 At the height of the Depression, only rich people had telephones, and they were overwhelmingly Republican.
 But there weren't very many of them.
 Even now, telephone polls miss people too poor to have telephones, people who don't speak English (well), and people scared of strangers or too busy to deal with pollsters.
 These effects could systematically bias the results if not corrected for.

 Do pollsters present the actual numbers observed?Virtually never.
 All pollsters have a demographic model of the population and want their sample to conform to it.
-With only 500 people in a poll, there might not be enough single young black Republican women or too many married older white Democratic men.
+With only 500 people in a poll, there might not be enough single, young, black, Republican, women, or too many married, older, white.
+Democratic, men.
 Statistical techniques are used to correct for these deficiencies.
 Some parameters, such as the fraction of voters in a state who are women are well known and not controversial.
 However, normalizing for political affiliation is very controversial.
-If a pollster decides that, say, 60% of the voters in some state are Republicans and 40% are Democrats, then even if a poll says the Democrat and Republican are tied at 500 votes each in the sample, he will count the 500 Republicans sampled as 600 and the 500 Democrats sampled as 400 and conclude the Republican is ahead, contradicting the raw data.
+If a pollster decides that, say, 60% of the voters in some state are Republicans and 40% are Democrats, then, even if a poll says the Democrat and Republican are tied at 500 votes each in the sample, he will count the 500 Republicans sampled as 600 and the 500 Democrats sampled as 400 and conclude the Republican is ahead, contradicting the raw data.
 Some pollsters determine the party affiliations based on the exit polls of the previous election, and some use long running means of their own polling data.

 Which polls do you use?First of all, only neutral pollsters are used.
 Pollsters whose primary business is helping Democrats or Republicans get elected are not used.
 They tend to make their horse look better.
 When there are multiple polls for a race, the most recent poll is always used.
 The middle date of the polling period is what counts (not the release date).
 If other polls have middle polling dates within a week of the most recent one, they are all averaged together.
 This tends to smooth out variations.
-In 2004, this algorithm did the best.
-Click on Polling data in Excel to the right of the map for all the raw polling data.
-It is sorted in descending order by polling date (Jan.
-1 is 1.0).
-The fields are separated by commas so you can read the file into Excel.

 What algorithm (formula) is used to compute the map?In 2004, we ran three different algorithms.
 The main page just used the most recent poll.
 The second algorithm averaged three days' worth of polls using only the nonpartisan pollsters.
 The third one included a mathematical formula for predicting how undecided voters would break based on historical data.
-The second one was most stable and gave the best final result, so this time a slightly variation of it is used: The most recent poll is always used, and if any other polls were taken within a week of it, they are all averaged together.
+The second one was most stable and gave the best final result, so this time a slight variation of it is used: The most recent poll is always used, and, if any other polls were taken within a week of it, they are all averaged together.
 This method tends to give a more stable result, so the colors don't jump all over the place due to one unusual poll.